cogumbreiro/code-miner-tk/docs/salento-2.0.md

 *Recommendation:* introduce new  techniques that disregard unknown behaviours.

 **4. Low next-call probability does not imply anomaly.**
 The KLD diveregence score only considers the probability of each call in a sequence, ignoring what the probabilities of other calls at a given point are.
 For some sequence, we may have a call with a low probability and any other call in that context would also yeild a low probability.
 The API usage pattern simply might just not know what to do next.
 The anomaly should be relative to other calls in that context, and not just the probability of the next call.

 *Recommendation:* consider the probability distribution of other calls in the anomaly score.

+**5. The order of calls identifies few anomalies.** For the C-API's we have studied, the order of calls is an infrequent source of anomalies.
+Instead, how code uses (or not) the return value of a function call is better source of anomaly.
+To this end, we encoded three (binary) states:

+1. if the return value is read
+2. if the return value is read as an argument of a function call
+3. if the return value is read as a conditional expression (in an if-block or a while-block).

+State (1) subsumes states (2) and (3).
+Hence, whenever either state (2) or
+state (3) are enabled, then state (1) is also enabled.

 # Normalized likelihood